dkz2r/latex-novice-academic-publishing/episodes/05-extending-latex.md

 This also means that we can easily change the formatting of all the words we've highlighted by updating the definition of the `\kw` command.
-Let's say we wanted to change the formatting to bold and change the colour to blue:
+Let's say we wanted to change the formatting to bold and change the color to blue:

 ::: callout

-Standard LaTeX does not have a built-in way to change the colour of text, but we can use the `xcolor` package to do this by adding the `\usepackage{xcolor}` line to the preamble of our document
+Standard LaTeX does not have a built-in way to change the color of text, but we can use the `xcolor` package to do this by adding the `\usepackage{xcolor}` line to the preamble of our document